sindresorhus/p-limit/readme.md

 Note: This does not cancel promises that are already running.

+### limit.wait()

+Returns a Promise that will resolve the next time the pending and active counts are zero.
+This can be useful during teardown if you would prefer to wait until everything has completed.

 ## FAQ

 ### How is this different from the [`p-queue`](https://github.com/sindresorhus/p-queue) package?